jerodev/jquery-myselect/readme.md

 ## Examples

-Examples of this multiselect can be found on [the documentationwebsite](https://jerodev.github.io/jquery-myselect/).
+Examples of this multiselect can be found on [the documentation website](https://jerodev.github.io/jquery-myselect/).